 The Night Before Christmas: An uplifting narrated setting of the popular seasonal poem, ‘Twas The Night Before Christmas.
 Written in 2010, this has been performed twice by the South Essex Youth Symphony Orchestra at their annual Christmas concert.

-The Heron: A folk tune written by Alison at the 2011 EAC summer school at Ruskin Mill, Gloucestershire, and arranged for three fiddles (one melody and two accompanying parts).
+The Heron: A folk tune written by Alison at the 2011 EAC summer school at Ruskin Mill, Gloucestershire.
+Here is a short arrangement for three fiddles (one melody and two accompanying parts).

 Gloucester Processional: In 2014 Alison was commissioned to devise a new work for pipe and tabor, suitable for memorisation and playing by ear.
 You can watch the first rehearsal here:

 24 Ribbons: a 3/2 hornpipe written in 2018 before Alison embarked on a maypole dance teaching tour.
-The tune is arranged here for string quartet.
+Here is a short arrangement for string quartet.

-Blueberry Pie: a slow reel, arranged for violin ensemble.
+Blueberry Pie: a slow reel, presented here in a short arrangement for violin ensemble.

 Carols From The Countryside